-Health and Dental Insurance: All full-time employees who work 40 hours per week are covered by a group health plan.
-Employees who work at least 20 hours per week (except special project employees) may be covered on a pro-rata basis.
+Health and Dental Insurance: All full-time employees who are regularly scheduled to work 40 hours per week are covered by a group health plan.
+Employees who are regularly scheduled to work at least 20 hours per week (except special project employees) may be covered on a prorata basis.
 Dependents may be added to the group health plan, with employees sharing a portion of the dependent costs.
 Coverage shall commence on the first day of the month following the date of hire.
-Specific policy information is available from the official plan document and the Deputy Director of Human Resources.
+Specific policy information is available from the official plan document and the Human Resources Department.

 Disability Insurance: Each employee contributes to the State of California to provide disability insurance pursuant to the California Unemployment Insurance Code.
 Contributions are made through a payroll deduction.
 Disability insurance is payable when an employee cannot work because of illness or injury not caused by employment at the organization, or when they are entitled to temporary workers' compensation at a rate less than the daily disability benefit amount.
 Disabilities covered by workers' compensation are excluded from short-term disability coverage.
-The rules and regulations governing disability are available from the Deputy Director of Human Resources.
+The rules and regulations governing disability are available from the Human Resources Department.